aTyr’s mission is to translate novel biological pathways into innovative therapeutics for improved patient outcomes.

 Our lead Investigational New Drug (IND) candidate, ATYR2810, is a fully humanized monoclonal antibody that specifically and functionally blocks the interaction between NRP2 and one is primary ligands, VEGF.
-ATYR2810 is in preclinical development for the potential treatment of certain aggressive cancers where NRP2 is implicated.
-NRP2 is highly expressed on certain tumors and increased NRP2 expression is associated with worse outcomes in many cancers, such as overall survival, metastasis and resistance to targeted therapies.
+ATYR2810 is in preclinical development for the potential treatment of certain aggressive solid tumors where NRP2 is implicated.
+NRP2 is highly expressed on certain tumors and increased NRP2 expression is associated with worse outcomes in many cancers, such as resistance to current therapies, metastasis and overall survival.
 The role of NRP2 and VEGF signaling in the tumor microenvironment and its importance in the progression of certain aggressive cancers is becoming increasingly validated.
 ATYR2810 is in preclinical development for the potential treatment of certain aggressive solid tumors where NRP2 is implicated.

 We are guided by our focus on patients

 We are data-driven and embrace the unfamiliar